rizkypedia/rudi-mvc/Readme.md

 Rename the project/app/config/database.yml.dist in project/app/config/database.yml and enter here your database credentials.
 Optionally rename the project/config/db_bootstrap.php.dist in project/config/db_bootstrap.php and again place your database credentials here.
-This file is necessary, if you wish to interact with doctrin orm shell tools.
+This file is necessary, if you wish to interact with doctrine orm shell tools.

 ## Rudi-MVC Conventions